Family reunification with EU citizens

 Actual coexistence in everyday life

-Economic dependence (children over 21 years of age or parents)
+Economic dependence (for children over 21 years of age or parents)

-In special cases – e.g. separation for work reasons or stay in a nursing home – living separately can be accepted.
-If there are reasonable doubts about the family unit, the immigration authorities can carry out a more in-depth examination.
+In special cases—e.g., separation due to work or stay in a nursing home—separate living arrangements may be acceptable.
+If there are reasonable doubts about the family unit, the immigration authorities may conduct a more in-depth review.

 4. Residence after divorce or death of the EU citizen

-Divorce or annulment of a marriage with an EU citizen represents a significant challenge for third-country national spouses, particularly with regard to their right of residence in Germany.
-While a residence permit under the Residence Act (AufenthG) is often tied to the continued existence of the marital partnership, under certain conditions residence rights continue to exist under the Freedom of Movement Act/EU (FreizügG/EU).
+Divorce or annulment of a marriage with an EU citizen poses a significant challenge for third-country nationals, particularly with regard to their right of residence in Germany.
+While a residence permit under the Residence Act (AufenthG) is often tied to the continued existence of the marital partnership, the Freedom of Movement Act/EU (FreizügG/EU) allows for continued residence rights under certain conditions.

 When does the right of residence remain after the divorce?

-Third-country national spouses of EU citizens do not automatically lose their right of residence after a divorce if they meet certain requirements under Section 3 Paragraph 5 of the Freedom of Movement Act/EU.
+Third-country national spouses of EU citizens do not automatically lose their right of residence after a divorce if they meet certain requirements under Section 3 (5) of the Free Movement Act/EU.
 This is particularly the case if:

-the third-country national spouse has been granted custody of a child or has a right of access that can only be exercised in Germany or
+the third-country national spouse has been granted custody of a child they have together or has a right of access that can only be exercised in Germany or

 there is particular hardship , e.g. due to domestic violence or other serious personal circumstances.